MarcelKaemper/boilerplate-master/README.md

 ```
 alias bpm="path/to/executable"
 ```
-Or copy/move it to /usr/bin/ like this:
+Or copy/move it to /usr/bin/ :
 ```
 sudo cp bpm /usr/bin/bpm